google/temporian/docs/docstring_guidelines.md

 If the description goes over the max line length, break into a new line with an additional indentation of 4 spaces.
 If a function accepts `*args` and/or `**kwargs` they should be listed as such.
+Omit unnecessary prepositions at the start of each arg's description, such as `The` or `A`.

 **Returns: (or Yields: for generators)**